LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_4/lab/lab_notes.md

 ### How to Intepret this Behaviour?

-What we have essentitally done here is a parameter sween for the moving average window size for the Hassenstein-Reichardt Detector (HRD) model
+What we have essentitally done here is a parameter sween for the moving average window size for the Hassenstein-Reichardt Detector (HRD) model.
 The agent's performance appears to rally through periods of improvement with degragation period inbetween before eventually breaking at the lower `window_n` values.

-The obersation is the performance doesn't degrade linearly.
+We can observe that the performance isn't degrading linearly.
 This type of behaviour is consistent with the nature of control systems - espeically those using filtering and feedback loops.
 This is a non-linear feedback system.

 A moving average window is a low-pass, temoral filter on the noisy, instantaneous EMD ouput.
 It allows the system to produce a smooth, actional input for use by the controller.